 “Rinpoche”, and in 2006, at the end of his tenth year in retreat, he again bestowed upon him the tile of “Mahayogi” (Great Yogi).
 On 25 May, 2013, at the end of his seventeenth year in retreat, HE the Fourth Karma Thinley Rinpoche honoured him with the title of “Vidyadhara” (Wisdom Holder).
 Called Rigdzin in Tibetan, the title refers to one who constantly abides in the pure essence of the nature of mind and who has special knowledge of the use of different Vidyadharanis (Wisdom Mantras), their principles, origins, uses, etc. It was used in the past to address such accomplished Tantric masters as Mahasiddha Vimilamitra, Guru Padmasambhava, Mahasiddha Virupada, etc.

-Now in his twenty-second year of retreat, the Vidyadhara is committed to extending it to the rest of his life in the Tse Tsam style of the Tibetan tradition as practised by the great yogi, Lama Shyabkar.
-This type of practice allows for the retreat to be held in multiple places with short breaks.
-As such, in March 2017 he embarked on his first teaching tour with a visit to Thailand; with visits to the US, the UK, and Australia scheduled for later in the year.
+Now in his twentieth year of retreat, the Vidyadhara is committed to extending it to the rest of his life in the Tse Tsam style of the Tibetan tradition and as practised by the great yogi, Lama Shyabkar.
+This type of practice will allow for the retreat to be held in multiple places with short breaks.

 Teachings and Disciples